Rian445/weather_app/README.md

 # weather_app

-Weather App (Flutter)
-Created a weather app using Flutter that fetches real-time weather data via an API.
+Weather App using Flutter that fetches real-time weather data via an API.
 The app includes geolocation support, providing users with personalized weather updates based on their location.